 The Company expenses sales commissions when incurred because the amortization period generally would have been one year or less.
 In addition, sales commissions have historically not been a significant expense and are not contemplated to be significant in the future.
-Sales commissions are recorded in selling, general and administrative expenses in the consolidated statement of operations.
+Sales commissions are recorded in selling, general and administrative expenses in the Condensed Consolidated Statement of Operations.